COORDINATION -2

 (d) Parthenocarpy

 This is the formation of fruits without fertilization.
-Parthenocarpy can be inducedby treating unpollinated flowers with auxin.
+Parthenocarpy can be induced by treating unpollinated flowers with auxin.
 This phenomenon is applied in the development of seedless fruit varieties.

 (e) Falling of Leaves and Fruits